-The certification requirements of Clause 14 apply also to briefing material prepared for representatives in accordance with Clause 15.9.
+The certification requirements of Clause 14 apply prepared briefing material representatives in accordance with Clause 15.9.
 Briefing material includes the training material used to instruct medical representatives about a medicine and the instructions given to them as to how the product should be promoted.
 Procedures must ensure that no such material is used or issued prior to certification.

-Certification of Items to be Passed on to Patients 10)
+Certification of Items to be Passed on to Patients

-The 2011 Code introduced the certification of items which are provided to health professionals for them to pass on to patients (Clauses 14.3 and 18.2).
+Items which are provided to health professionals for them to pass on to patients must be certified (Clauses 14.3 and 18.2).
 Such items must be part of a formal patient support programme, the details of which must be appropriately documented and certified in advance.

-Certification of Other Material
+13) Certification of Other Material

 Clause 14.3 lists other material which needs to be certified and companies should familiarise themselves with what is covered.
 Additionally, Clause 14.2 requires the certification of all meetings which involve travel outside the UK.
-The Code now allows only very limited provision to health professionals of promotional aids for them to keep and these must be certified (supplementary information to Clause 14.1 and Clause 18.3).
+The Code now allows only very limited provision to health professionals of promotional aids for them to keep and these must be certified (supplementary information to Clause 18.3 and Clause 14.1).

-12) Representatives' Expenses
+14) Representatives' Expenses